Reviews, Best Prices, Comparisons, Expert Buying Guides

 Influence on Later Titles

-The innovations in “Final Fantasy XIII” influenced later entries in the series, particularly “Final Fantasy XV” and “Final Fantasy VII Remake,” both of which feature real-time combat systems with strategic elements.
-The emphasis on dynamic, fast-paced combat and the integration of strategy and real-time action in “Final Fantasy XIII” set a precedent that has shaped the direction of the series.
+The changes made for “Final Fantasy XIII” not only affected the following installments in the series, but especially “Final Fantasy XV” and “Final Fantasy VII Remake,” both of which have real-time fighting mechanics imbued with strategical aspects.
+The very “dynamic, fast-paced” combat together with the “integration of strategy and real-time action” in “Final Fantasy XIII” has been a guiding factor in setting the series’ future up.

 Community Reception and Legacy